 How Long Do Sunflower Seeds Take To Germinate?

 Sunflower seeds normally take between 4 and 11 days to germinate under ideal conditions.
-However, sunflower germination time can vary a lot, depending on soil temperature and other key germination factors.
+However, sunflower germination time can vary a lot, depending on soil temperature and other key factors.

 According to the Iowa State University Extension, sunflower seeds can take as little as 4 days to germinate when planted an inch deep in warm soil (meaning in the 70’s Fahrenheit).